 Photo by The Style Crone.
 The SC needed a higher dose of shoe xanax for chemo yesterday.
 I took 18 photos of my shoes to come up with the correct representation of these teal and black sneaker/pumps.
 These shoes are very versatile and have the ability to go from day to evening, from a walk in City Park to evening cocktails without a hitch.

 Photo by Nelson.
 I think this photo is a little blurry, but it mirrors our day.
-Nelson's tumor markers are going up, and that has never happened before during the time that he's receiving chemo.
+Nelson's tumor markers are going up, and that has never happened before during the time that he's been receiving chemo.
 The plan is to wait for two weeks when he has his next treatment, and evaluate at that time.
 Hopefully the numbers will move downward again.
 Needless to say, "concern" is the word of the day.
-My "chemo outfit" includes a teal 60's silk jacket that I found at an estate sale two weeks ago for a grand total of four dollars; the 60's hat
+My "chemo outfit" includes a teal 60's silk jacket that I found at an estate sale two weeks ago for a grand total of four dollars; the 60's

 Photos by Camille.
 The Style Crone found this scarf at an estate sale last week.
 Actually, someone else found this scarf from the 20's and I was immediately in love with its beauty.
 For the first time, in many years of estate sales, I bought an item from another person during the sale and then paid the original price as I checked out.
 I REALLY wanted this silk chiffon "pale pink with flowers" piece of history to drip from my shoulders and it was destined to leave with me.
 I wore it to my friend's party the following evening with